Create Goal Rulesets

 Revenue – Track revenue targets and achievements across teams, over daily, weekly and monthly cycles.Goal Template Documentation

-Lead/Customer Acquisition – Monitor lead generation and customer acquisition metrics, or track customized goals for stage transitions across your sales pipelines.Goal Template Documentation
+Lead/Customer Acquisition – Monitor lead generation and customer acquisition metrics, or track customized achievements for stage transitions across your sales pipelines.Goal Template Documentation

 Call Centre Performance – Stay on top of your telephony performance by tracking key call center metrics and KPIs (talk-time, call volume, etc.).Goal Template Documentation